-Alhambra Hospital Medical Center was awarded its 6th "A" in a row from The Leapfrog Group's Hospital Safety Grade.
-Alhambra Hospital has earned an "A" in patient safety since the Fall of 2018, followed by Spring, 2019, Fall 2019, Spring, 2020, Fall, 2020 and the latest Spring, 2021.
+Alhambra Hospital Medical Center was awarded its 7th "A" in a row from the Leapfrog Group's Hospital Safety Grade.
+Alhambra Hospital has earned an "A" in patient safety in each and every Leapfrog Group performance assessment since the Fall of 2018.
 Alhambra Hospital is recognized for its efforts in protecting patients from harm and meeting the highest safety standards in the United States.
 The Leapfrog Group is a national organization committed to improving health care quality and safety for consumers and purchasers.
 The Safety Grade assigns an A, B, C, D or F grade to hospitals across the country based on their performance in preventing medical errors, infections and other harms among patients in their care.

-The Leapfrog Hospital Safety Score recognition is representative of our commitment to delivering the highest level of quality patient care.
+The seven consecutive "A" grades we have received represent our commitment to delivering the highest level of quality patient care.
 "Our everyday goal is to exceed our patients expectations by delivering outstanding and safe medical care to every patient, every time," said Iris Lai, Chief Executive Officer of Alhambra Hospital Medical Center.

 Alhambra Hospital Medical Center receives 5 star rating from Centers for Medicare and Medicaid Services (CMS)

-Alhambra Hospital Medical Center is extremely proud to announce that they are among one of only 39 hospitals in California and one of 455 hospitals nationwide to be rated 5 stars by the Centers for Medicare and Medicaid Services (CMS) in its recent update of the Overall Hospital Quality Star Ratings on the Hospital Compare website on April 28, 2021.
-This is the highest rating possible for hospital and it represents excellence in 5 measure groups in mortality, safety of care, readmission, patient experience and timely and effective care.
+Alhambra Hospital Medical Center is extremely proud to announce that they are among one of only 39 hospitals in California, and one of 455 hospitals nationwide, to be rated 5 stars by the Centers for Medicare and Medicaid Services (CMS) in its recent update of the Overall Hospital Quality Star Ratings on the Hospital Compare website on April 28, 2021.
+This is the highest rating possible for hospitals, and it represents excellence in 5 measure groups: mortality, safety of care, readmission, patient experience and timely and effective care.

 CMS rated over 4,500 hospitals from 1 to 5 stars, with five representing the highest quality rating.
 Of 4,586 hospitals, 13.5%, or 455 hospitals, received 5 stars; 988 received 4 stars; 1,018 received 3 stars; 690 received 2 stars and 204 received one star.
 For more than a quarter of hospitals, 1,181, no information was available.

-In addition to this wonderful achievement, Alhambra Hospital Medical Center just received a sixth "A" in a row for their excellence in Patient safety from the Leapfrog Group in the latest spring 2021 grades.
-The team at Alhambra Hospital has been consistent in their efforts and has successfully proven that their utmost priority is the safety of our patients and community.
+In addition to this wonderful achievement, Alhambra Hospital Medical Center just received its seventh "A" in a row for their excellence in patient safety from the Leapfrog Group.
+Alhambra Hospital has been consistent in our efforts and we have successfully proven that the safety of our patients and community is our top priority.

 "We are honored to be recognized by CMS as one of the top hospitals nationwide for overall quality of care and patient experience," said Iris Lai, Chief Executive Officer.
-"To have achieved a 5 Star rating from CMS and also a sixth "A" from the Leapfrog group is an amazing recognition of the hard work and dedication of our entire circle of care to providing the best and safest care possible to our patients and our community."
+"To have achieved a 5-Star rating from CMS and also a seventh "A" from the Leapfrog group is an amazing recognition of the hard work and dedication of our entire circle of care to providing the best and safest care possible to our patients and our community."

 WHY THIS MATTERS

 The purpose of the Overall Hospital Rating is to improve the quality of information posted on Hospital Compare, a searchable website designed to help Medicare users make decisions on where to receive care.
-CMS uses star ratings for its Compare website for consumers to choose highly rated hospitals and other providers in their area.
+CMS uses star ratings on its Compare website so that consumers can choose highly rated hospitals and other providers in their area.